5 Great Tools for Creating Texture in your Work

 Meet the Artist

-Scott Maier is an artist and content director for artistsnetwork.com, where he has streamed live over 150 times for Drawing Together.
-He’s also the author of the instructional art book, See, Think, Draw: An Easy Guide for Realistic Drawing and Beyond.
+Scott Maier is an artist and a content contributor to artistsnetwork.com.
+He’s also the author of the instructional art book See, Think, Draw: An Easy Guide for Realistic Drawing and Beyond.

 Join the Conversation!